 BODYWORK – How’s your body?

 The ‘Bodywork’ assessment is a series of run specific dynamic tests designed to highlight areas where either restrictions in range of dynamic movement or lack of control over the available range of movement could potentially be contributing to inefficient running form and injury/pain.
 The assessment will look at:

 - Hip strength & mobility

 ENGINE – How’s your running form?

 The ‘Engine’ assessment in the StrideUK gait lab provides a hugely valuable look at your running form.
 Though there is no one perfect way of running, we do know that certain traits are common to the majority of successful running styles, just as certain movements are linked to pain and injury.
-The assessment will look at:

 - Initial contact (overstriding)

 - Hip drop / hip hiking

 The Runners MOT takes 90 minutes and costs £129.
 Considering this includes a full body video gait assessment, it is a great opportunity to help find ways to reduce injury risk and increase performance.
 It promises no magic bullets, no secret formula for overnight success – but it will provide sound advice on how you can make yourself a stronger, faster and more resilient runner based on the information the assessments bring to light.
 We are confident the 90 minutes will be of huge use to any runner either just starting out or looking to increase distance or intensity.